MolSSI/QCSchema/README.md

 # QC_JSON_Schema
 A JSON Schema for Quantum Chemistry

-## Aspriational Goal
-Create a general QM schema that is useful to as many groups as possible while still being feasible.Several points:
-- Serializable input and output data for QM programs
-- Semantic Versioning of schema
-- Limited to 2-index properties at the moment
-- Well defined list of quantities and their description

 ## High Level Aspirations
 - Ability to connect to visualizers and GUI's
 - Connect to Workflows such as [ASE](https://wiki.fysik.dtu.dk/ase/) and ..